HTTP for API Transport

 and the address of a resource should not change

 every time there is a new version of an API.
+Instead, to invoke a specific version of the API,

-Apiture-Version header in the request
+Apiture-Version request header.

 Resource Profile Versions